ECCO is a highly active non-profit medical association:

-- focusing on inflammatory bowel disease (IBD)
+- focusing on inflammatory bowel diseases (IBD)

 - acting inside Europe and encouraging collaboration beyond Europe's borders